Kapalabhati: Skull-Shining Breath for Energy & Clarity

 - Rest your hands on your knees (palms down for grounding, palms up for receptivity)

-- Close your eyes and take 3-5 deep, natural breaths to centre yourself
+- Close your eyes and take 3 to 5 deep, natural breaths to centre

-- Ensure your stomach is empty (at least 2-3 hours after eating)
+- Make sure your stomach is empty (at least 2 to 3 hours after eating)

 The Technique